jclark86613/pokdexgo/README.md

   - User Pokedex
   - Regions (to be implemented)

-Todo:
+Performance:
+- Unrender table rows that are out of view

+## Todo
-- Filtering:
+Filtering:
 - by searchable name
 - by region
 - by complete/incomplete
-- Sorting:
+Sorting:
 - by name
 - by id
-- Pagination:
+Pagination:
 - Infinite scroll
 - reset pages on filter/sort changes